lekkalraja/reactive-programming/README.md

     - Single => It always either emits one value or an error notification
     - Maybe => 0 or 1 Emission
     - Completable => No Emission

+## Types of Operators
+    - Suppressing Operators : suppress the emissions which fails to meet some specific criteria
+    - Transforming Operators : Transforms the emissions, type of returned observable may not be the same
+    - Reducing Operators : Take a series of emission and reduce them into single emission.
+Works with finite Observables
+    - Collection Operators : Combine all the emission from upstream to some collection.
+Reduce emissions to a single collection.
+    - Error-recovery Operators : Used to handle the errors and to recover from them
+    - Action Operators : Used to do debugging in the observable chain